DizaPointman/gid-gud/README.md

 # TODO: Placeholder defaults in Flaskform

+- create function that return all parents
+- create function that return all children
+- then create function that returns possible parents/children while leaving out own parents/children

 - Define placeholder defaults in Flaskform
 - Assign Defaults en route
 - Buuild Edit Category Function that takes form and category